Hyundai Sonata Insurance Rates

 Rate estimates by individual coverage type:

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and Sonata models.
+Estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and Sonata trim levels.

 Price Range by Coverage and Risk